Frequently Asked Questions

 Q: What is "Social Security Wealth"?

-A: In short, Social Security Wealth is an estimate of how much the expected future time stream of you Social Security benefits (and, if married, you spouse's benefits) are worth in today's dollars.
+A: In short, Social Security Wealth is an estimate of how much the expected future time stream of your Social Security benefits (and, if married, your spouse's benefits) are worth in today's dollars.
 For a detailed explanation, see our discussion on Calculating Social Security Wealth.

 Q: The tables in the married person's report contain many minus (or negative signs).
 What do the minus signs mean?